ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 What exactly this means depends on the nature of the ambient [[type theory]] and the choices for the [[inference rules]] of the identity types (see at *[[extensional type theory|extensional]]* and *[[intensional type theory]]*).
 In some setups (see  [below](#IdeaStrictIdentityTypes)), having a term of identity type means much the same as having an [[equality]] in [[classical mathematics]] ([[definitional equality]]), and for this (historical) reason identity types are often denoted simply by equality signs, for better or worse.

 But the power of the notion of identity types goes beyond this classical situation and results from the fact that they may give the notion of equality a [[constructive mathematics|constructive]] meaning ("[[propositional equality]]").
-Taking this constructive principle of identity types to its logical conclusion, leads -- notably in [[Martin-Löf dependent type theory]], see [below](#IdeaMLIdentityTypes) -- to identity types which themselves have identity types, reflecting identifications-of-identification, and so ever on, paralleling the [[higher structure]] of [[homotopies]] and [[homotopies of homotopies]] in [[homotopy theory]], whence one refers to type theories with such identity types also as *[[homotopy type theories]]*.
+Taking this constructive principle of identity types to its logical conclusion, leads -- notably in [[Martin-Löf dependent type theory]], see [below](#IdeaMLIdentityTypes) -- to identity types which themselves have identity types, reflecting identifications-of-identification, and so on forever, paralleling the [[higher structure]] of [[homotopies]] and [[homotopies of homotopies]] in [[homotopy theory]], whence one refers to type theories with such identity types also as *[[homotopy type theories]]*.

 \linebreak